Literary-Insights/blog/src/content/blog/Easy Money - McKenzie, Ben;Silverman, Jacob;.txt-1.md

 ---

- Here are the key points from the additional praise for Easy Money:

 - The book provides a riveting account of the "financial crime of the century" and thoughtful commentary on democracy and social responsibility.